capensis/canopsis/doc/sakura/FR/fr__alarm.rst

 Alarm filter
 ------------
-`Alarm filters` permit to automate one or more actions when an alarm has a specific property value (for example, state > 1) and a certain amount of minutes have past since the last alarm update.
+`Alarm filters` permit to automate one or more actions when an alarm has a specific property value (for example, state > 1) and a certain amount of secondes have past since the last alarm update.

 In `etc/alerts/manager.conf`, you can specify the author name and the message